MicrosoftDocs/Viva/Viva/connections/plan-viva-connections.md

 As your business grows and evolves, you'll likely identify new scenarios that can be supported by Viva Connections.
 Over time, you may decide to retire cards on the Dashboard or rearrange global navigation in Resources.
 Additionally, users will share feedback that can be used to improve the experience.
 Each of these scenarios will require time to implement and to communicate as needed.
 Plan to have a point-person, or team of people, who can manage these tasks over time.

-## Next, build Viva Connections for your organization
+## Next, build and customize Viva Connections for your organization
 After you meet requirements, have a plan for the Dashboard, and are prepared to help users adopt Viva Connections, its time to [move on to the build phase](build-viva-connections.md).